Software Development: What is a Hook? Let’s Know About a Few Types of Hooks

 Hooking API

-Software Development - What is a Hook - Point 2API means the Application Programming Interface.
+API means the Application Programming Interface.
 The Hooking API technique literally allows you to reprogram the functions of the operating system.
 With the power to intercept such commands, you can change their parameters by changing the action that would be performed originally.

-It is possible, for example, to block deletion of a particular file, prevent an application from running, and request a user confirmation to save a document to the disk, and so on.
+It is possible, for example, to block the deletion of a particular file, prevent an application from running, and request a user confirmation to save a document to the disk, and so on.

 Without a doubt, the biggest slice of choice is in the area of security, such as antivirus and antispyware.
-But there are situations in our everyday development where the Hooking API, can be possibly being the only way out.
+But there are situations in our everyday development where the Hooking API, can be possibly the only way out.

-API Hooking, in our context, means catching an API from the OS, or from any DLL, and change its normal execution to another place, more precisely, to another function.
+API Hooking, in our context, means catching an API from the OS, or from any DLL, and changing its normal execution to another place, more precisely, to another function.
 There are basically two ways to do this:

 • Simple Code Overwriting: As previously mentioned, if it were possible to add a call to our callback at the beginning of the API code, we could “hook it”, making our function run whenever the API was called.
 But there is a problem: if after our code was processed, we wanted to call the original API, we would fall back on our callback, and a stack overflow would be generated.
 One solution would be to undo the hook to be able to call the API, redoing it once it is executed.
 However, during this middle ground, several API calls can be made and would not execute our callback;

 Recommended read: Windows operating system also supports hooking API.
-Let’s know how Windows API hooking works?
+Let’s know how Windows API hooking works.

 Event Hooking

-Software Development - What is a Hook - Point 3As hook methods decouple stable interfaces and behavior of a variation domain that can arise from the instantiation of an application for a specific context occurs an inversion of control.
+As hook methods decouple stable interfaces and behavior of a variation domain that can arise from the instantiation of an application for a specific context occurs an inversion of control.
 Objects event handlers customize processing steps.
-In other words, when an event occurs, the handler reacts invoking hook methods on pre-registered objects that execute specific event processing actions.
-Examples of events: window messages, packets arriving from communication ports.
+In other words, when an event occurs, the handler reacts by invoking hook methods on pre-registered objects that execute specific event processing actions.
+Examples of events: window messages, and packets arriving from communication ports.

 Internal IAT Hooking

-Software Development - What is a Hook - Point 4Each process in Windows has a table called Import Address Table (IAT), which stores pointers to the functions exported by the DLLs of each process.
+Each process in Windows has a table called Import Address Table (IAT), which stores pointers to the functions exported by the DLLs of each process.
 This table is populated dynamically with the address of the functions of the DLLs at run time.

-Through the use of specific functions, we can make the IAT table writable, being possible to change its address by an address of a custom function, re-marking the table as read-only after this change.
+Through the use of specific functions, we can make the IAT table writable, making it possible to change its address by an address of a custom function, and re-marking the table as read-only after this change.
 When the process tries to call the function, its address is fetched in the IAT table, and a pointer is returned.
 As the IAT table has been modified, the custom function is called in place of the original function and the code injected into the process is obtained.

 Netfilter hook

-Software Development - What is a Hook - Point 5Netfilter is a Linux kernel subsystem greater than 2.4.
-It is responsible for packet filtering, NAT, firewall, redirection, among others.
+Netfilter is a Linux kernel subsystem greater than 2.4.
+It is responsible for packet filtering, NAT, firewall, and redirection, among others.
 Netfilter is very extensible, and its documentation is very well done.
 It leaves the possibility of using Hooks in the Kernel code, making its use very malleable and widely adopted by the community.
 These Hooks leave several possibilities and can serve as triggers for certain events.

 Conclusion

-Software Development - What is a Hook - conclusionThe hooking programming techniques are powerful and open up a range of possibilities for programmers, but it should be used with caution since they add greater complexity in the flow of processes and change the original behavior of the OS, applications or other software components, making it difficult to understand the logic of software.
+The hooking programming techniques are powerful and open up a range of possibilities for programmers, but they should be used with caution since they add greater complexity to the flow of processes and change the original behavior of the OS, applications, or other software components, making it difficult to understand the logic of software.
 Besides that, as mentioned earlier in this article, the use of these techniques without criterion may degrade the performance of the applications.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.